rntdc/github-explorer/README.md

 ### Sobre

-Projeto do bootcamp da Rocketseat, com o objetivo de aplicar conceitos do React utilizando a api do github.
+Projeto do bootcamp da Rocketseat com o objetivo de aplicar conceitos do React utilizando a api do github.

 ### Web